 The following is a list of some of the most recent postings on the website, including Orders, Investigation Reports, news releases and resources.
 The dates below correspond to the date that each item was posted on the website.

-The applicant made an access request to Alberta Justice and Solicitor General on March 15, 2016.
-Alberta Justice and Solicitor General acknowledged it did not respond to the applicant within the time limit set out in the FOIP Act.
-The Adjudicator ordered Alberta Justice and Solicitor General to comply with the Act.
+An applicant made an access request to the Calgary Police Service (CPS) on September 13, 2017.
+CPS acknowledged receipt of the request but did not respond to the request within the time limit set out in the FOIP Act.
+CPS was ordered to respond to applicant's access request.